Navigation: EDITING GENERAL INFO >

 •Security: Some ISPs require some form of secure connection to be made in order to send emails.
 The three real options are None, TLS and SSL.
 (SSL is almost always associated with Port 465.)
 The "Try TLS" option corresponds to the settings in some email programs, and means to try using TLS security, and if that fails, use no security ("None").

 Once you have the settings the way you want them, click Test and it will test whether the settings work, by sending you a test email.
 If it works, the settings will also be saved (as if you had clicked OK, though the window stays open).
-If it doesn't work, you are given an option to view a log file of the attempt, showing the error, in Notepad.
+If it doesn't work, you are given an option to view a log file of the attempt, showing the error, in a window.
 If that happens, what you will see in Notepad may seem fairly "techie", but if you look over it carefully, you may be able to figure out the problem.
 (The most common problem is not filling in the email Password field, or not correcting it after you change that password.)
 Alternatively, contact your ISP for assistance with the required SMTP settings.
-Or, you can contact us for assistance, preferably by emailing us the contents of that log file.
+If necessary, you can email us the contents of that log file for our advice, with the Email to Software4Nonprofits button on the window that is displaying it.

 One small point is that if you have "Try TLS" under Security, when you do a Test it will figure out whether you do need TLS or not, and change the security setting to either None or TLS.
 Assuming that the test was successful, leave the changed setting the way you see it.